Ladvien/ladvien.github.io/_posts/2019-01-19-deep-learning-natural-language-processing-toxic-comment-detector.md

 prediction = create_prediction(model, sequence, tokenizer, MAX_SEQUENCE_LENGTH, prediction_labels)
 ```

+The function above needs the following arguments:
+* The pre-trained `model`.
+This is the Keras model we just trained.
+* A `sequence` you'd like to determine whether it is "toxic".
+* The `tokenizer`, which is used to encode the prediction sequence the same way as the training sequences.
+* `max_length` must be the same as the maximum size of the training sequences
+* The `prediction_labels` are a list of strings containing the human readable labels for the predicted tags (e.g. "toxic", "severe_toxic", "insult", etc.)

+Really, the function takes all the important parts of our pre-processing and reuses them on the prediction sequence.

+One piece of the function you might tweak is the `.round(0)`.
+I've put this there to convert the predictions into binary.
+That is, if prediction for a sequence is `.78` it is rounded up to `1`.
+This is do to the binary nature of the prediction.
+Either a comment is toxic or it is not.
+Either `0` or `1`.

+Well, that's what I got.
+Thanks for sticking it out.
+Let me know if you have any questions.

 ### Appendix

+#### Full Code

+#### Tutorials
 Existing tutorials and references:

 * [Convolutional Neural Networks for Toxic Comment Classification (Academic)](https://arxiv.org/pdf/1802.09957.pdf)